8. Flow of execution#

-Thus, let us (finally!) discuss different ways to alter a program’s control flow manually, based on some criterion, and to evaluate the same expression many times, but perhaps on different data.
-Before proceeding any further, let us, however, contemplate the fact that we have managed to do without them for such a long time, despite the fact that the data processing exercises we learnt to solve were far from trivial.
+The ifelse and Map functions are potent.
+However, they allow us to process only the consecutive elements in a vector.
+Below we will (finally!) discuss different ways to alter a program’s control flow manually, based on some criterion, and to evaluate the same expression many times, but perhaps on different data.
+Nevertheless, before proceeding any further, let’s meditate on the fact that we have managed without them for such a long time, even though the data processing exercises we solved were far from trivial.

 if (condition) expression